SQream/sqream_docs/connecting_to_sqream/client_drivers/index.rst

 .. rubric:: Looking for older drivers?

-If you're looking for an older version of SQream DB drivers, versions 1.10 through 2019.2.1 are available at https://sqream.com/product/client-drivers/.
+If you're looking for an older version of SQreamDB drivers, visit `here <https://sqream.com/product/client-drivers/>`_.